Precise Asymptotics of Bagging Regularized M-estimators: Risk characterization and estimation

 where $h:\R\to\R$ is a deterministic convex function related to $\loss$.
 The interpretation of this new optimization problem is that in the presence of heavy-tailed errors or outliers in some components of $\by_I$, we add additional variables $(u_i)_{i\in I}$ to fit those outliers.
 As an example, for the Huber loss, $h(\cdot)$ is proportional to the absolute value.
 The solution satisfies $\loss'(\by_I - \bX_I\hat{\btheta_I}) =\by_I - \bX_I\hat{\btheta}_I - \hat\bu = \by_{{I}} - [\bX\mid \bI_I](\hat{\btheta}_I^\top \mid \hat\bu^\top)^\top$.
 That is, $\loss'(\by_I - \bX_I\hat{\btheta_I})$ is the residual vector of the optimization problem with enlarged design matrix $[\bX_I \mid \bI_I]\in\R^{|I|\times(|I|+p)]}$.
 Consequently, $\tr[\bV_I]$ equals $|I|$ minus the effective degrees-of-freedom of the estimate $(\hat{\btheta}_I^\top,\hat\bu^\top)$ fitted using this enlarged design matrix.
 With this in mind, we refer in \Cref{tab:interpretations_squared_loss} to $\tr[\bV_I]$ as residual degrees of freedom in general, and robust residual degrees of freedom for the special case of the Huber loss.

 Another interpretation of the matrix $\bV_I$ in \eqref{eq:def-df-V_I} is the Hessian, with respect to $\by_I$, of the objective value \eqref{eq:def-hbeta} at $\hat\btheta_I$.
-More precisely, with being the objective value at the minimizer, the envelope theorem gives $(\partial/\partial y_i) F(\by_{I}) = \loss'(y_i - \bx_i^\top \hat\btheta_I)$.
+More precisely, with being the objective value at the minimizer, {Danskin's theorem \cite[Proposition B.22]{bertsekas2016nonlinear} gives} $(\partial/\partial y_i) F(\by_{I}) = \loss'(y_i - \bx_i^\top \hat\btheta_I)$.
 Differentiating once more reveals that $\bV_I$ in \eqref{eq:def-df-V_I} is the Hessian of $F(\cdot)$ at $\by_I$ and $\tr[\bV_I]$ is the Laplacian.
 Since partial minimization preserves convexity and the objective function in \eqref{eq:def-hbeta} is jointly convex in $(\signal,\by)$, the function $F(\cdot)$ is convex.
-This interpretation explains why $\bV_I$ is a positive semi-definite matrix in cases where closed form expressions for $\bV_I$ are available (see \Cref{tab:df-V-examples}).
+This interpretation explains why $\bV_I$ is a positive semi-definite matrix in cases where closed-form expressions for $\bV_I$ are available (see \Cref{tab:df-V-examples}).